Omega97/PasGen-2020/README.md

 Examples: "Amazon", "Amazon 20", "Amazon 30"

-Note: Ctrl isn't a char on it's own, but it can be used in combination with any other character (like Ctrl + A, Ctrl + Tab, Ctrl + Arrow, Ctrl + F5, ...)
+Note: Ctrl isn't a char on it's own, but it can be used in combination with almost any other character (like Ctrl + A, Ctrl + Tab, Ctrl + Arrow, Ctrl + F5, Ctrl + Shift + 5, ...)